aazaff/startLearn.R/intermediateConcepts.md

     }
 ````

 You may have noticed that your **while( )** function has not stopped running yet.
-If you look closely at the math we are asking it to perform, you'll see that it is mathematically impossible for Start to ever become higher than 20!
+If you look closely , you'll see that it is mathematically impossible for Start to ever become higher than 20!
 This means that while( ) will ***never stop***.
+You can hit the **ESC** button on your keyboard to stop the expression from executing.

 This was one way for malicious hackers to destroy computers in the old days by making a computer infinitely repeat
 computationally intensive tasks.
-Nowadays its more an annoyance than a danger, but be careful that your while condition will actualy become **FALSE** at some point, otherwise it will go on infinitely.
+It is more of an annoyance nowadays than a danger, but make sure that your **while( )** condition will actually stop at some point.

-You can hit the **ESC** button on your keyboard to stop the expression from executing.

 The **for( )** function, also called **for( ) loops**, are a safer alternative to **while( )**.